 Save money this summer by focusing on energy efficiency for your home.
 No one wants to lose money, especially during the summer months when your extra cash could go to a fun vacation instead.
 Energy waste leads to increased energy costs and is bad for our environment.

 The typical home wastes 30% more energy than a home focused on energy efficiency.
-Don’t have a typical home, check out of our energy saving ideas from better ventilation to HVAC maintenance for your Jacksonville, Florida home.
+Don’t have a typical home, check out our energy-saving ideas from better ventilation to HVAC maintenance for your Jacksonville, Florida home.
 In fact, these ideas are solid regardless of where you live.

 Energy Saving Home Maintenance Guide